Everything you need to know for the day of:

 Q: How many rest stops are on the course?

-A: There are five stops for the 100 mile riders, four for the 75 mile riders and one for the 35 mile riders.
+A: There are five stops for the 100-mile riders, four for the 75-mile riders, 3 for the 57-mile riders, and one for the 35-mile riders.

 Q: Will there be sag vehicles on the course?